When it comes to starting a career coaching business, you may find yourself in a place where you have to make some big decisions.

 Need to start an LLC?
 Create an LLC in minutes with ZenBusiness.

-One of the most challenging and critical pieces to starting your career coaching business is determining how much to charge for your career coach.
+One of the most challenging aspects to starting a career coaching business is determining how much to charge for your career coaching services.

 When businesses under-price their product, this can be extremely detrimental to their bottom line and reputation.